ArseniyMirniy/Godot-4-Color-Correction-and-Screen-Effects/README.md

 ## Installation
 1. Download two folders (Materials and Shaders, Textures) from GitHub;
-2. Source has never versions, but 1.0 Stable Release is also fine;
+2. Source has newer versions, but 1.0 Stable Release is also fine;
 3. Drop these folders into your Godot 4.3 project;
 4. Then you need a 2D or 3D scene with the Camera;
 5. Add CanvasLayer node as a child of the camera and disable mouse events in it;